straight-coding/straight-httpd-lwip-mbedtls-simulator/README.md

 # straight-httpd

-Simple httpd for embedded systems based on lwip, mbedtls
+Simple httpd for embedded systems based on lwip and mbedtls

 # Objective